mitra-gh/DSD-parking-project/README.md

     f_vacated_space = TOTAL_SPACES - uni_parked_car - f_parked_car;
 end
 ```
-In the previous scenario, if it happens for university cars, then some of the free section's capacity is reduced.
-Considering that a maximum of 700 cars can enter, this must be taken into account so that the remaining car amount can be entered.
+In the previous scenario, if it happens for university cars, then some of the free section's capacity is reduced(current time), Due to the limitation of 700, free cars can only enter the remaining part, even though they have the right to more capacity.

 ```verilog
 else if(TOTAL_SPACES - uni_parked_car >=  free_capacity) begin